-The BHERT Board comprises university chancellors and vice-chancellors and CEOs and senior representatives from industry.
-The current BHERT Board consists of:
+The BHERT Board is comprised of vice-chancellors and senior representatives from industry.
+The current Board of Directors are:

 Ken Boal, President